What is Carpal Tunnel Syndrome?

 Carpal Tunnel Surgery Recovery

-After surgery, most patients have few if any of their former symptoms of pain and numbness in their hand and fingers.
-We have had phenomenal success at Advanced Orthopedics & Hand Surgery with this procedure.
-There are rare cases when the pain and numbness return.
-If the thumb muscles have been severely weakened or have wasted away by prolonged compression of the nerve.
+After surgery, most patients have few if any of their former symptoms in their hand and fingers.
+At the Advanced Orthopedics & Hand Surgery Institute, we have had phenomenal success with this procedure.
+There are rare cases when the pain and numbness return if the thumb muscles have been severely weakened or have wasted away by prolonged compression of the nerve.
 When symptoms are severe, some patients have trouble gaining back the strength in their hand and its function, despite relieving the compression on the nerve.

 Schedule a Consultation

-If you suffer from carpal tunnel syndrome and would like information on treatment, contact one of our New Jersey offices today!
-Call (973) 942-1315 to schedule a consultation with one of our orthopedic specialists.
+If you suffer from carpal tunnel syndrome and would like information on treatment call (973) 942-1315 to schedule a consultation with one of our orthopedic specialists.
 We have three convenient locations in Wayne, Clifton, and Parsippany and serve patients from all over New Jersey!